-My guest chose a big bowl of New Orleans gumbo ($7) as a main course.
-It was pleasantly spicy, and stuffed with sausage and shrimp in a satisfyingly rich and vegetable-laden stock.
+My guest chose a big bowl of New Orleans gumbo ($7) as the main course.
+It was pleasantly spicy and stuffed with sausage and shrimp in a satisfyingly rich and vegetable-laden stock.
 Struggling to finish it all, my guest said she should have ordered a smaller portion.

 Vinaigrette calls itself a salad bistro, so I went for a favorite, the Cobb ($10.50).
 It certainly had all the requisite ingredients: greens and tomatoes, of course, plus bits of roasted chicken, and plenty of blue cheese and crumbled bacon, all tossed with a light and not-too-acid vinaigrette.
 Avocado slices graced the top.
 It was excellent and, like my guest, I found myself hard-pressed to clean the plate.